SRJPE/JPE-datasets/scripts/adult-upstream-passage-monitoring/clear-creek-qc-checklist.md

 **NA and Unknown Values**

-0 % of values in the `viewing_condition` column are NA.
+-   0 % of values in the `viewing_condition` column are NA.
+-   0.01 % of values in the `viewing_condition` column are considered
+    Not Readable because of high turbidity or equipment failure.

 ### Variable: `adipose`